MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 - Back up DSRM account passwords to Windows Server Active Directory (for Windows Server Active Directory domain controllers)

-- Back up local administrator account passwords to Windows Server Active Directory by using legacy Microsoft LAPS.
+- Back up local administrator account passwords to Windows Server Active Directory by using legacy Microsoft LAPS

 In each scenario, you can apply different policy settings.